 If you teach English virtually to students from Chile, is it necessary for you to speak or learn Spanish?
 Certainly not.

 Although being bilingual or knowing other languages helps you understand your learners’ culture or their language struggles better, you’re not required to speak your students’ local language when you teach them.
 As a matter of fact, many online ESL schools have a stringent English-only policy to maximize students’ learning and immerse them in English.

 12. You have to work odd hours when you teach online since students are in Asia.

-If you’re hoping to teach English with companies based in Asia, like PalFish or GOGOKID, but you’re not living in the same region, you may be worried about having to work early or late hours because of the time differences between you and your students.
+If you’re hoping to teach English with companies based in Asia, like PalFish, but you’re not living in the same region, you may be worried about having to work early or late hours because of the time differences between you and your students.
 This is not always true, however, as it usually depends on where you’re currently located and the company or school’s class schedule.

 Cheryl Evans, a teacher from Jamaica, works with students in Chile.
 She notes, “I have students that are with Ernst and Young (EY), Komatsu, and privately-owned construction companies.
 I had several students that are with the mining industry, which is a big industry in Chile and the main contributor to their GDP.
 It has been a really exciting and interesting experience to be able to work with all of these really interesting people.”